-• Responsibilities for Segment North + West1)
+Responsibilities for Segment North + West1)

 Peter Krammer was born on 18 January 1966.
-He studied civil engineering at the Technical University in Vienna, completing his studies in 1995 with a doctorate degree in engineering sciences.
+He studied civil engineering at the Vienna University of Technology, completing his studies in 1995 with a doctorate degree in engineering sciences.
 His professional experience has included positions at Porr Technobau AG, Swietelsky Bau GesmbH and STRABAG AG Austria.
 In 2005, Peter Krammer joined the management board of STRABAG AG in charge of building construction and civil engineering in Eastern Europe and of environmental technology for the entire company.
-Peter Krammer has been a member of the group management board since 2010.
-His term ends on 31 December 2014.
+Peter Krammer has been a member of the group Management Board since 1 January 2010.
+His term ends on 31 December 2018.